nekkon/portfolio/README.md

     }
 }

+## Server reset node

+To stop all node processes after a deploy:

+killall node

 ## How to Run locally
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.